 Little Farm Store is a Private Member Association.
 All buyers must have an active membership to receive products from within the membership.
-Please visit www.littlefarmstore.com for more information
+Please visit www.littlefarmstore.com for more information -----------Please Note: All Thanksgiving week orders will be delivered on Wednesday. -----------

 • 4m Vinyard